oimodeler/oimodeler/docs/source/models.rst

     mUDPt = oim.oimModel(ud, pt)

-Now, we have four one-component models and one two-component model.
+Now, we have four one-component models and one two-components model.

 We can get the parameters of our models using the :func:`oimModel.getParameters <oimodeler.oimModel.oimModel.getParameters>`